ttu/dotnet-fake-json-server/README.md

 Swagger is configured to endpoint `/swagger` and Swagger UI opens when project is started from IDE.

-### Caching
+### Caching and avoiding mid-air collisions with ETag

-Fake Server supports caching of unchanged resources with _ETag_ and _If-None-Match_ headers.
 Caching can be disabled from `appsettings.json` by setting ETag.Enabled to `false`.

 ```json
 {